kabirdhillon7/SwiftFlix/README.md

 Some of the main features include:

-- Implements a tab bar with a now playing and superhero tab.
 - Now Playing Tab
   - Displays a list of movies currently playing in theaters.
   - Allows users to tap on a movie to see its details.